tagspaces/documentation/browsing-files.md

 **Note: FolderViz Perspective is an experimental feature, which can be *very* memory intensive on large folder structures, and can easily lock up one's computer.
 It is disabled by default on Android and Webdav, and will be disabled by default in all variants of the next version of TagSpaces.**

-FolderViz currently offers five types of views, which can be accessed from the FAB menu:
+**FolderViz Perspective** currently offers five types of views, which can be accessed from the FAB menu:

 ### MindMap View